This event will be held online.

 Lucy Adlington is an author, presenter, and keen collector of vintage & antique costume.
 She writes both history-inspired fiction and fascinating social history books.
 Lucy's book is available, with signed bookplates, from our friends at Fox Lane Books.

-Hosted by the Lord Mayor of York and the Vice-Chancellor of the University of York, the York Holocaust Memorial Day Civic Event Online will also feature short talks by City of Sanctuary York co-ordinator and trustee, Paul Wordsworth and Adam Caplan, President of the Jewish Society at the University of York, as well as two short films.
+Hosted by the Lord Mayor of York and the Vice-Chancellor of the University of York, and moderated by Dr Lisa Peschel of the University of York, the York Holocaust Memorial Day Civic Event Online will also feature short talks by City of Sanctuary York co-ordinator and trustee, Paul Wordsworth and Adam Caplan, President of the Jewish Society at the University of York, as well as two short films.

 “You didn’t think about yesterday, and tomorrow may not happen, it was only today that you had to cope with and you got through it as best you could.”
 Iby Knill, survivor of the Holocaust

 Holocaust Memorial Day is One Day that we put aside to come together to remember, to learn about the Holocaust, Nazi Persecution and the genocides that followed in Cambodia, Rwanda, Bosnia and Darfur, in the hope that there may be One Day in the future with no genocide.
 We learn more about the past, we empathise with others today, and we take action for a better future.